 8 Whidbey Island Spots With the Most Instagram-Worthy Views

-If you’re looking for a scenic spot for a photoshoot or just somewhere you can enjoy a relaxing picnic with a picture-perfect setting, here’s a list of some of the most Instagram-worthy views right here on Whidbey Island:
+This list of 8 places to take photos at is by no means comprehensive—in fact, it’s really only the beginning!
+If you’re looking for a scenic spot for a photoshoot or just somewhere you can enjoy a relaxing picnic with a picture-perfect setting, this list of some of the most Instagram-worthy views right here on Whidbey Island is a great place to start.

 1. Fort Ebey Bluff Trail